FStarLang/pulse/artifact/README.md

      You may see some warnings (e.g. Warning 241 about not being able to load checked dependencies).
 This is fine.

-Optional:
-We have included a `pulse.sh` script that sets all the right options for F* to verify a particular Pulse file.
-You can run `./pulse.sh -f path/to/file.fst` (`-f` makes sure F* verifies it even if the result is cached).
-If you see an error like `Unknown language extension pulse` it indicates that the Pulse checker has not been built, make sure that `make` succeeded.

   6. To check that everything works as expected, open the `share/pulse/examples/PulseCorePaper.S2.Lock.fst` file which is the spinlock example from the paper.
 Put the cursor at the end of the file and